anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 ## Marker shapes

 The Maps component supports the following marker shapes.
-To set the shape of the marker, the `Shape` property in `MapsMarker` class is used.
+To set the shape of the marker, the `Shape` property in `MapsMarker` is used.

 * Balloon
 * Circle